ThipeTebogo/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

-Building a modern data warehouse with SQL, including ETL Process, data modeling and analytics.
+Welcome to the Data Warehouse and Analytics Projects repository This project demonstrates a comprehensive data ware housing and analytics solution, from building a data warehouse to generating actionable insights, Designed as a portfolio projects to highlights industry best practices in data engineering and analytics